TheGeekman/CV/README.md

 I am a full stack web-developer with 5 years professional experience in the tech industry, having worked for both Microsoft and Skype.

-I recently completed a 12-week, highly-selective web-development course at London's Maker's Academy, following which I yearn to write clear, concise and modular code.
+I recently completed a 12-week, highly-selective web-development course at London's Maker's Academy, following which I strive to write clear, concise and modular code.

 Please see [my personal website](http://www.paulfitz.co.uk/) for details of some of the projects I have worked on during my time at Maker's Academy.